Gilugali/OopsBot/README.md

 Support

 If you need help or have questions, feel free to reach out via email or open an issue on the GitHub repository.

-This README should help others understand how to set up, configure, and deploy your Slack Bot project.
-Make sure to adjust the placeholders (like the GitHub repo link) to match your actual project.